siongui/userpages/content/articles/2015/12/16/asian-pacific-mathematics-olympiad-apmo-2015-problem-4%en.rst

 :author: Shen-Fu Tsai
 :tags: Math
 :category: Math
-:summary: `Asian Pacific Mathematics Olympiad`_ (APMO) 2015_ Problem 6
+:summary: `Asian Pacific Mathematics Olympiad`_ (APMO) 2015_ Problem 4

-Given `n` blue lines and `n` red lines in the plane such that no two lines are parallel to each other, show that there is a circle that intersects with the set of blue lines in exactly `2n-1` points, and intersects with the set of red lines in exactly `2n-1` points.
+Given :math:`n` blue lines and :math:`n` red lines in the plane such that no two lines are parallel to each other, show that there is a circle that intersects with the set of blue lines in exactly :math:`2n-1` points, and intersects with the set of red lines in exactly :math:`2n-1` points.

 Proof: